tintin10q/SPL-compiler/report/report.md

 I based implementation of on Hindley–Milner type system from the AlogithmW paper.
 I started out by following the tutorial paper.

-It took me a while to get to this stage with many ahha moments but I really enjoyed it.
+It took me a while to get to this stage with many ahha moments, but I really enjoyed it.

 ## We define a type class for type instance like so: